Kyn5600/Bestle/README.md

 Versions prior to 0.0.9 existed in the past but have been lost in time.
 Prior versions include the use of a MNB classifier but was found subpar to MLP.
 For inquiries about previous versions, please email me at the address above.

 # Heirarchy
-Bestle - A java project file for Eclipse
+Bestle - A java project file for Eclipse \n
-Versions - All versions of Bestle starting from 0.0.9
+Versions - All versions of Bestle starting from 0.0.9 \n
-    0.0.9 - Released 3/15/23
+    0.0.9 - Released 3/15/23 \n
     1.0.0 - Released 3/20/23
 Weka - Contains Weka.jar library